garden-io/garden/docs/reference/commands.md

 **[EXPERIMENTAL] List groups.**

 List all groups from Garden Cloud.
-This is useful for getting the group IDs when creating users via the `garden cloud users create` coomand.
+This is useful for getting the group IDs when creating users via the `garden cloud users create` command.

 Examples:
     garden cloud groups list                       # list all groups